Chrinkus/cs-website/src/posts/make-own-blog.md

 # Write your own blog generating software

-As projects go you won't find another that incorporates JavaScript, HTML and CSS together to produce satisfying output.
+As projects go you won't find many that incorporate JavaScript, HTML and CSS together to produce such satisfying output.
 The only library you'll need is Node.js to handle your file management.
 I've learned a great deal from online courses that teach skills in JS, HTML and CSS separately, but always felt a missing step was the blending of those skills into a single, glorious product.
+Though it is likely that such projects are available behind a paywall.

 If you already have a beefy blog that you don't want to give up that's ok, you can still at least go through the motions of generating your own and THEN write about your experience on your fancy WixPresser page.